-Military plane crash victims: 'The cream of the crop'
+Military plane crash victims: 'The elite'

-Military plane crash victims: 'These were the cream of the crop'
+Military plane crash victims: 'These were the elite'

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.